ardanlabs/gotraining/topics/go/README.md

 [Example Benchmark](https://github.com/ardanlabs/gotraining/blob/master/topics/go/testing/benchmarks/basic/basic_test.go)

+**Broad Engineering**

-**_"When we're computer programmers we're concentrating on the intricate little fascinating details of programming and we don't take a broad engineering point of view about trying to optimize the total system.
-You try to optimize the bits and bytes." - Tom Kurtz (inventor of BASIC)_**
+_"When we're computer programmers we're concentrating on the intricate little fascinating details of programming and we don't take a broad engineering point of view about trying to optimize the total system.
+You try to optimize the bits and bytes." - Tom Kurtz (inventor of BASIC)_

-"I don't trust anything until it runs...
-In fact, I don't trust anything until it runs twice." - Andrew Gelman (one of the greatest living statisticians at Columbia University).
+Performance is important but it can't be your priority unless the code is not running fast enough.
+You only know this once you have a working program and you have validated it.
+We place those who we think know how to write performant code on a pedestal.
+We need to put those who write code that is optimized for correctness and performs fast enough on those pedestals.

+---

-#### 5) Micro-Optimizations
+### Micro-Optimizations

 Micro-Optimizations are about squeezing every ounce of performance as possible.
 When code is written with this as the priority, it is very difficult to write code that is readable, simple or idiomatic.
 You are writing clever code that may require the unsafe package or you may need to drop into assembly.